-YouTube isn’t just for entertainment but also a wonderful tool to learn Japanese — from learning the writing systems to picking up grammar and vocabulary, there are wonderful YouTubers online to guide you through them all, complete with various teaching styles and paces.
+YouTube isn’t just for entertainment; it's also a wonderful tool to learn Japanese.
+From learning the writing systems to picking up grammar and vocabulary, there are wonderful YouTubers online to guide you through them all, complete with various teaching styles and paces.
 Learn Japanese online and you’ll be set and ready to go for your next Japan trip!

 Here’s a list of 10 YouTubers that are excellent Japanese language sensei.

 Planning to pack your bags to move to Japan permanently or long-term in the future?
-Take this time to brush up your Japanese proficiency — maybe even sign up for the next Japanese language proficiency test, also known as JLPT.
-This incredible YouTube channel is made specially for that.
+Take this time to brush up on your Japanese — maybe even sign up for the next Japanese language proficiency test, also known as the JLPT.
+This incredible YouTube channel is made especially for that.

-Are you planning your first ever Japan trip or simply looking for a suitable platform to learn Japanese online?
-JapanesePod101’s videos are perfect for future travelers to Japan who would like to pick up the basics of Japanese language fast, as well as for beginners.
+Are you planning your first-ever Japan trip or simply looking for a suitable platform to learn Japanese online?
+JapanesePod101’s videos are perfect for future travelers to Japan who would like to pick up the basics of the Japanese language fast, as well as for beginners.

 Did you know that anime, the entertaining Japanese animation genre, can be used to learn Japanese?
-The YouTube channel, Learn Japanese, is one that dedicates its content to proving that it is indeed possible to learn Japanese through anime, producing teaching videos using clips of well-known anime like One Punch Man and Haikyuu.
+The YouTube channel, Learn Japanese, is one that is dedicated to proving that it is indeed possible to learn Japanese through anime, producing teaching videos using clips of well-known anime like One Punch Man and Haikyuu.

 Not only are new vocabulary introduced in each of these videos, but unique and interesting phrases are also broken down to teach grammar points and casual slang here and there.
 The Learn Japanese YouTube channel is definitely one for those who love Japanese anime and try to make learning Japanese fun.